 Ensure that HCWs who collect specimens, including nasopharyngeal and oropharyngeal swabs, use appropriate PPE (i.e. eye protection, a medical mask, a long-sleeved gown and gloves).
-If the specimen is collected with an AGP (e.g. sputum induction), personnel conducting the procedure should wear a particulate respirator at least as protective as a NIOSH-certified N95, an EU standard FFP2, or equivalent.
+If the specimen is collected with an AGP (e.g. sputum induction), personnel conducting the procedure should wear a particulate respirator at least as protective as a NIOSH-certified N95, an EU standard FFP2, or equivalent

-Ensure that all personnel who transport specimens are trained in safe handling practices and spill decontamination procedures.
+Ensure that all personnel who transport specimens are trained in safe handling practices and spill decontamination procedures

-Place specimens for transport in leak-proof specimen bags (i.e. secondary containers) that have a separate sealable pocket for the specimen (i.e. a plastic biohazard specimen bag), with the patient's label on the specimen container (i.e. the primary container), and a clearly written laboratory request form.
+Place specimens for transport in leak-proof specimen bags (i.e. secondary containers) that have a separate sealable pocket for the specimen (i.e. a plastic biohazard specimen bag), with the patient's label on the specimen container (i.e. the primary container), and a clearly written laboratory request form

-Ensure that laboratories adhere to appropriate biosafety practices and transport requirements based on WHO's interim Laboratory biosafety guidance related to COVID-19.
+Ensure that laboratories adhere to appropriate biosafety practices and transport requirements based on WHO's interim Laboratory biosafety quidance related to COVID-19

 Deliver all specimens by hand whenever possible.
-Do not use pneumatic-tube systems to transport specimens.
+Do not use pneumatic-tube systems to transport specimens

 Document clearly patient's full name, date of birth and clinical diagnosis of the suspected case of COVID-19 on the laboratory request form.
-Notify the relevant laboratory as soon as possible that the specimen is being transported.
+Notify the relevant laboratory as soon as possible that the specimen is being transported

-B. Considerations for surgical procedures:
+1.2 Considerations for surgical procedures:

 In the context of the COVID-19 pandemic, every surgical procedure may entail risk for both health workers and patients.
-Any decision on whether to operate on a patient should not be based on the patient's COVID-19 status, but on need (e.g. trauma or emergency), the risks and benefits of surgery.
-The patient's clinical condition may deteriorate and develop life-threatening complications and outcomes if surgery is delayed.
+Any decision on whether to operate on a patient should not be based on the patient's COVID-19 status, but on need (e.g. trauma or emergency), the risks and benefits of surgery (e.g. life-threatening outcomes of patient harm if surgery is delayed), and patient clinical conditions.
 Recent data point to a high proportion of post-operative pulmonary complications associated with increased mortality in patients with COVID-19.

-C. IPC measures recommended for outpatient care:
+1.3 IPC measures recommended for outpatient care:

-- Apply the basic principles of IPC and standard precautions in all healthcare facilities, including outpatient settings and primary care. - Consider alternatives to face-to-face outpatient visits using telemedicine (e.g. telephone consultations or cell phone videoconference) to provide clinical support without direct contact with the patient. - Screening, early recognition and isolation of patients with suspected COVID-19. - Emphasis on hand hygiene, respiratory hygiene and medical masks to be used by patients with respiratory symptoms. - Appropriate use of contact and droplet precautions when performing clinical exam on patients with suspected COVID-19. - When symptomatic patients are required to wait, ensure they have a separate waiting area where patients can sit at least 2 meter apart and provide them with masks.
+- Apply the basic principles of IPC and standard precautions in all healthcare facilities, including outpatient settings and primary care - consider alternatives to face-to-face outpatient visits using telemedicine (e.g. telephone consultations or cell phone videoconference) to provide clinical support without direct contact with the patient - screening, early recognition and isolation of patients with suspected COVID-19 - emphasis on hand hygiene, respiratory hygiene and medical masks to be used by patients with respiratory symptoms - appropriate use of contact and droplet precautions when performing clinical exam on patients with suspected COVID-19 - when symptomatic patients are required to wait, ensure they have a separate waiting area where patients can sit at least 1-meter apart and provide them with masks

-D. Dead body management:
+1.4 Dead body management: